PDC-support/hpc-intro-retired/_episodes/10-tipstricks.md

 ### Benchmark before you optimize

-- Before you attempt to optimize your own code, you should benchmark it!
+- Before attempting to optimize your own code, you should profile it!
+- Typically, most of the runtime is spent in a few functions/subroutines, focus your optimization efforts on those.
+- Excellent profiling tools exist, use them!

 ### Calibrate your jobs
 - Uncalibrated experimental procedures are considered bad science.
 - Scientific code and calculations/simulations should also be calibrated!
+- Use the code on a well-known test case where you know what the correct answer should be.

 ### Directory structure for projects